-Some of them are more common and spectacular than others.
-Some also have very similar features and it can be difficult telling which feature is what.
-Landforms are constantly being re-shaped and sometimes not easy to tell what exactly one is.
+Some of them are more common and spectacular.
+Some also have very similar features and can be difficult telling which feature is what.
+Landforms are constantly being re-shaped, and sometimes not easy to tell what exactly one is.

 We have selected a few basic landforms to discuss them in more detail.

-Continental Shelf: This is the lands along the beaches with shallow waters over them.
-They can extend far into the sea up to where the continental slope
+This is the land along the beaches with shallow waters over them.
+They can extend far into the sea up to where the continental slope begins.
+Learn More

-Delta: A delta is a feature formed when rivers drop off sediments in low-lying areas, usually as they enter the ocean, sea or an estuary.
+A delta is a feature formed when rivers drop off sediments in low-lying areas, usually as they enter the ocean, sea, or an estuary.

-Desert: This is a dry region with very little of no rainfall.
+This is a dry region with very little or no rainfall.
 They also have very little or no vegetation at all.
 They have extreme night and day temperatures because of the absence of vegetative cover.
 Learn More

-Glacier: This is ice in motion usually along a slope.
-The ice may break off and slide downhill under its own weight or slide downhill as its underlying rock warms up and begins to melt.
+This is ice in motion along a slopy surface.
+The ice may break off and slide downhill under its weight or slide downhill as its underlying rock warms up and begins to melt.
 Learn More

-Mountain: A massive, rocky highland with pointed or rounded top extending hundreds of feet above its surrounding lands.
-A hill is not a mountain, as it is relatively smaller and has gentle slopes and rounded tops.
+A massive, rocky highland with a pointed or rounded top extending hundreds of feet above its surrounding lands.
+A hill is not a mountain, as it is relatively smaller and has gentle slopes and round tops.
 Learn More

-Plains: These are very large areas or relatively flat lands.
+These are large areas of relatively flat land.
 A plain with a river that often floods its banks is called a floodplain.
 Learn More

-Sand dune: A sand dune is a mound of sand usually formed in windy areas with very little or no vegetation and with lots of sand.
+A dune is a mound of sand usually formed in windy areas with very little or no vegetation and with lots of sand.
 They are created from drifting sand grains.
 Learn More